 The Academic Affairs Council (AAC) and Student Affairs Council (SAC) have reviewed the policy revisions with several iterations (up to three review passes) to ensure adequate time and stakeholder discussion at the campuses.
-Revisions have been made since the first reading at the August 2024 BOR meeting and are highlighted yellow within Attachments II and IV.

 Board academic staff supports the new and enhanced policies for Admissions.